Hector096/WavePortal/README.md

 # WavePortal Smart Contract

-> This project demonstrates a smart contract for wave to your best friend written in solidity
+> This project demonstrate a smart contract for wave to your best friend which is written in solidity.

 ---